twisterghost/jankbot/README.md

 player communities.
 The system is open for use and devleoped with scale in mind so that any size group can make use of it.
 Jankbot is written in NodeJS.

+The Jankbot project is rapidly developing and is very welcome to pull requests.

 ## Installation
 Installing jankbot is pretty simple, really!

 You will need:
 * NodeJS v0.10.x or higher
-* NPM (comes with node)
+* NPM (comes with NodeJS)
 * A Steam account with full privilages

-Keep in mind that in order to have a full privilaged Steam account, **you must make at least one transaction on the account.** If you do not do this, you will not be able to add the bot to your friends list.
+Keep in mind that in order to have a fully privilaged Steam account, **you must make at least one transaction on the account.** If you do not do this, you will not be able to add the bot to your friends list.